atillabirer/gbmbackup/README.md

 Make sure both of the above are installed before going through the steps below.

+If you're having any issues scroll down to the Troubleshooting section.

 ## List of steps

 1) Clone the project